 This bill proposes an amendment to the Minnesota Constitution to permit (1) enactment of a law, including a law to repeal another law by initiative, (2) amendment of the constitution by petition of the eligible voters (sections 1 and 2), and (3) referral to the people of legislative enactments.

-If this constitutional amendment is approved by the voters at the 2000 general election, the enabling legislation contained in the remainder of the bill will take effect after voter approval of the amendment.
+The enabling legislation sets forth standards and procedures governing the initiative and citizen referendum process.
+If the constitutional amendment is approved by the voters at the 2004 general election, the enabling legislation contained in the remainder of the bill will take effect after voter approval of the amendment.